Accessibility Statement for Living psychology: from the everyday to the extraordinary (DD210)

 All of this module’s study materials are available online.
 Online materials are composed of pages of text with images, short audio/video clips (all with transcripts/subtitles), diagrams, interactive media, animations, multiple choice self-assessed quizzes.
 Online materials also include links to external resources, online forums and online tutorial rooms.

-This module provides a range of learning events: online tutorials, and two face to face day schools (These also have online versions available).
-The University policy is that all learning events will be recorded by default.
-The number of online events may be limited depending on location.
+This module provides online tutorials.
+The University policy is that they will be recorded by default.
 Although not compulsory, attendance at tutorials will help you consolidate your learning.

 Working with others